PassiveLemon/onthespot-docker/README.md

 Set `<host download dir>` to the location that you want OTS to download songs to. </br>
 Set `<password>` to the password you want to use.
 This MUST be set or it will not work. </br>
 Set `<image name>` to the name of the image that you built. </br>
+You can even mount `/root/.config/casualOnTheSpot/` to a host directory to maintain the config file between rebuilds. </br>

 # Usage </br>
 Once it is run, it will download i3 for the desktop and build OTS.
 This may take a few minutes. </br>